South Africa to invest $1 billion in South Sudan oil sector

 South Sudan has Africa's third-largest oil reserves, at 3.5 billion barrels, and it hopes increasing production will help the country recover after a peace deal was signed two months ago.

-One analyst warns that despite the signing there's no guarantee the South African money will come through, though if it does it would be "incredible."
+One analyst warned that despite the signing there's no guarantee the South African money will come through, though if it does it would be "incredible."
 South Africa would join Chinese, Indian, Malaysian and other interests in South Sudan's oil sector.

+The oil ministry said the South African money will be used for the refining and processing of oil and gas, research and development and the transfer of technology.
+South Africa's Radebe said South Sudan has plans to build a refinery with "a capacity of 60,000 barrels of oil per day."

+Friday's announcement comes shortly after South Sudan's second Africa Oil & Power Conference, the country's first major attempt to attract investors since the government and armed opposition signed the fragile peace deal in September.
+Past agreements have ended in fresh gunfire.